 Irma Verdonck-de Leeuw originally graduated as a psychologist, speech pathologist and linguist and is now Professor of Psychosocial Oncology at the University Medical Centre Amsterdam.
-She spoke with us about head and neck cancer and, in particular, the recently published European Head and Neck Society recommendations for head and neck cancer survivorship care.
+Here, she discusses head and neck cancer and, in particular, the recently published European Head and Neck Society recommendations for head and neck cancer survivorship care.

 Professor Verdonck-de Leeuw noted that prior to developing the new guideline, the only other available was published in 2018 and was US-based.
 As there are inherent differences between the US and European healthcare systems, the US guidelines seem inappropriate for European clinicians and hence required an update.
 She added that ‘in the US, most aftercare is provided within primary care whereas centralised care, as in Europe, seems better.’

-She strongly feels that given differences in the level of care provided across Europe, the new guideline will ultimately allow clinicians to improve their practice.
+Professor Verdonck-de Leeuw strongly believes that given differences in the level of care provided across Europe, the new guideline will ultimately allow clinicians to improve their practice.
 She saw it was necessary for the guideline group to include clinicians from across Europe to enable the collation and sharing of best practice.
-While the importance of interventions such as smoking cessation being incorporated into aftercare were accepted, identifying the source of funding for these services was a potential barrier.
+Whilst the importance of interventions such as smoking cessation being incorporated into aftercare were accepted, identifying the source of funding for these services was a potential barrier.

 Professor Verdonck-de Leeuw imagines that the first step is to learn about the impact of the guideline throughout Europe.
 Equally important is an assessment of the economic impact, as she explained ‘we know that the healthcare resources will decrease and that the number of patients will increase and, while there is already a problem, this will be much bigger in the future.
 We really need other kinds of support such as digital care, peer-support and self-management to improve so that in the future, head and neck cancer care can be sustainable.’